-- If glucose < 60, or there is strong suspicion of hypoglycemia despite {glucometer} readings - Oral Glucose - In a diabetic patient with an insulin pump and a glucose < 60, disconnect patient from the pump or "suspend" the device if familiar with its operation. - Maintain normothermia. - When obtaining history be sure to include the following: - Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease, recent fever/illness, possible toxicological agents)
+- If glucose < 60, or there is strong suspicion of hypoglycemia despite {glucometer} readings - Oral Glucose - o In a diabetic patient with an insulin pump and a glucose < 60, treat the hypoglycemia. - o Maintain normothermia. - When obtaining history be sure to include the following: - o Description of seizures, areas of body involved, and duration - Other known medical history; (e.g., head injury, diabetes, drugs, alcohol, stroke, heart disease, recent fever/illness, possible toxicological agents)